alexkasema/alx-backend-javascript/0x00-ES6_basic/README.md

 Write getFullBudgetObject to use ES6 method properties in the fullBudget object.
 ## 10-loops.js
 Write the function appendToEachArrayValue to use ES6’s for...of operator.
 And don’t forget that var is not ES6-friendly.
+## 11-createEmployeesObject.js
+Write a function named createEmployeesObject that will receive two arguments:

+departmentName (String)
+employees (Array of Strings)